Uniform convergence to the Airy line ensemble

-The above inequality follows since $m_n + n - \ga(m_n) > n$.
-We then have that \eqref{E:integral-to-bd} is bounded above by $c_2e^{-\Omega}$, uniformly in $n$, and hence \eqref{E:C-Z} holds.
-Moreover, the exact same arguments work to show that \eqref{E:C-Z} with $\scrC_w$ in place of $\scrC_{w, \Omega}^c$ and $\scrC^c_{z, \Omega}$ in place of $\scrC_z$ since we only used integrand bounds which are the same along the two contours $\scrC_z$ and $\scrC_w$.
-This completes the proof of (i).
+Here $c$ is a large constant that may change from line to line.
+Integrating out $r_1, r_2$ then gives that \eqref{E:integral-to-bd} is bounded above by $ce^{-c_2 \Om/32}$ for all large enough $n$, and hence \eqref{E:C-Z} holds.
+Moreover, the exact same arguments work to show that \eqref{E:C-Z} with $\scrC_w$ in place of $\scrC_{w, \Omega}^c$ and $\scrC^{-, c}_{z, \Omega}$ in place of $\scrC^-_z$ since we only used integrand bounds which are the same along the two contours $\scrC^-_z$ and $\scrC_w$.
+This completes the proof of Proposition \ref{P:kern-cvg} (i).